hauduc/MICB-405-2020W-T1/MICB-405-Module-7-HTSeq-DESeq2.md

 ```

 The next step of any R script is to load all of the packages that you plan to use:
+Be sure to install any packages you have not installed previously on your laptop.
 ```{r load packages, message=FALSE, warning=FALSE}
 library(DESeq2)
 library(tidyverse)